-- (a) Whenever the committee or the administrator as designee determines, on its own or in response to a complaint, that any term or condition of an issued certificate is being violated, it shall give written notice to the person holding the certificate of the specific violation and order the person to immediately terminate the violation. - (b) The person holding the certificate shall provide full access to the site of the energy facility subject to the certificate for purposes of inspection and monitoring by the administrator or another authorized representative of the committee, at reasonable times and subject to reasonable conditions. - (c) Except in the case of an emergency, the chairperson or the administrator shall provide 5 days prior written notice of any inspection to be conducted pursuant to (b) above to the holder of the certificate. - (d) If the person holding the certificate has failed or neglected to terminate a specified violation within 15 days after receipt of the notice and order issued pursuant to (a) above, the committee shall commence a proceeding to suspend the person's certificate. - (e) Except in the case of an emergency, the committee shall give written notice of its consideration of suspension and of its reasons therefor and shall provide an opportunity for an adjudicative hearing pursuant to Site 201 with respect to the proposed suspension. - (f) Except in the case of an emergency, the committee shall provide 14 days prior written notice of the hearing referred to in (e) above to the holder of the certificate and to the complainant, if any. - (g) If the committee determines following the adjudicative hearing that a certificate violation has occurred and is continuing, the committee shall issue an order that suspends the holder's certificate until such time as the violation has been corrected.
+(a) Whenever the committee or the administrator as designee determines, on its own or in response to a complaint, that any term or condition of an issued certificate is being violated, it shall give written notice to the person holding the certificate of the specific violation and order the person to immediately terminate the violation.

+(b) The person holding the certificate shall provide full access to the site of the energy facility subject to the certificate for purposes of inspection and monitoring by the administrator or another authorized representative of the committee, at reasonable times and subject to reasonable conditions.

+(c) Except in the case of an emergency, the chairperson or the administrator shall provide 5 days prior written notice of any inspection to be conducted pursuant to (b) above to the holder of the certificate.

+(d) If the person holding the certificate has failed or neglected to terminate a specified violation within 15 days after receipt of the notice and order issued pursuant to (a) above, the committee shall commence a proceeding to suspend the person's certificate.

+(e) Except in the case of an emergency, the committee shall give written notice of its consideration of suspension and of its reasons therefor and shall provide an opportunity for an adjudicative hearing pursuant to Site 201 with respect to the proposed suspension.

+The committee shall, upon its own motion or in response to a complaint of a potential violation of a term or eondition of a certificate, conduct an adjudicative hearing pursuant to Site 201 to determine whether a violation of a certificate term or condition has occurred.

+(b) When the committee commences an enforcement hearing upon complaint, the complainant shall be admitted as a party to the proceeding.

+(fe) Except in the case of an emergencyfor emergencies, the committee shall provide 14 days prior written noticefication of the hearing referred to in (ea) above; to the holder of the certificate and to the complainant, if any.

+(gd) If the committee determines following the adjudicative hearing that a certificate violation has occurred and is continuing following an adjudicative hearing, the committee shall issue an order that suspends the holder's certificate until such time as the violation has been corrected.